PILLAR 1. Interpretation and Technique

-As Vocal Advisor, Charlotte Margiono is available for individual and group advice to the singers, in order to refine their repertoire at a vocal level.
-Working with this group of young singers within different Fachs, Margiono will offer workshops that also pay sufficient attention to ensemble singing.
+Charlotte Margiono is available for individual and group advice to singers, in order to refine their repertoire at a vocal level.
+In classes, sufficient attention is also given to ensemble singing.

-First, the Mozart ensembles will be approached.
-Subsequently, other genres will be considered: early and late Romanticism, as well as German, Slavic and (definitely) Italian repertoire.
+First, the Mozart ensembles are approached.
+Subsequently, other genres are considered: early and late Romanticism, as well as German, Slavic and (definitely) Italian repertoire.

-These vocal advice workshops will specifically pay specific attention to the following issues:
+Classes specifically pay attention to the following issues:

 - finding an ensemble sound that is homogenous with the sound of colleague-singers;